by Brent Addleman

-Brent Addleman is an Associate Editor and a veteran journalist at The Center Square with more than 25 years of experience.
+Brent Addleman is an Associate Editor for The Center Square and a veteran journalist with more than 25 years of experience.
 He has served as editor of newspapers in Pennsylvania and Texas, and has also worked at newspapers in Delaware, Maryland, New York, and Kentucky.

 Photo “Gov. Ned Lamont” by Governor Ned Lamont CC BY-SA 4.0.